I recently came across this article about the fact that in just about every developed country, girls are reading more than boys. Some key points:

 Stock books that boys want to read- even if they aren’t “traditional” books.

-Thinking back to my own Learning Center (and classroom), the books that most boys were drawn to were different than the ones girls were.
+Thinking back to my own Learning Center (and classroom), the books that many boys were drawn to weren’t necessarily novels.
 Examples that come to mind are compilations like joke collections or the Guinness World Record annuals.
 But READING IS READING, and even these kinds of books build literacy skills!
 In your Club library, include a wide variety of material, whether compilations or sports biographies or “gross” science books.
 These days, comic books and graphic novels are huge hits.
 Also collect genres like science fiction, fantasy, and mysteries, and be sure to have books that are funny.

 Make reading FUN!